Why Do I Have High Electricity Delivery Charges?

 TDSP stands for Transmission and Distribution Service Provider.
 TDSPs are utility companies that own and operate electric grids in your area.
 The TDSP is responsible for maintaining lines, poles, and meters that deliver electricity to your home.
 You should call your TDSP to report things such as power outages or fallen lines.
 TDU (Transmission and Distribution Utility) is another commonly used name.

-When it comes to electric transmission in Texas, TDSP companies such as CenterPoint, Texas New-Mexico Power, Oncor, and others are the owners, operators, and maintainers of the power lines and meters.
+When it comes to electric transmission in Texas, TDSP companies such as CenterPoint, Texas-New Mexico Power, Oncor, and others are the owners, operators, and maintainers of the power lines and meters.
 Transmission and distribution utility companies are also responsible for other transmission equipment relating to the distribution of energy from the power plant to the final delivery point.

 What’s the Difference Between TDSP Charges and Energy Charges?

+This charge is based on the contract rate agreed to by the customer.
+It appears in cents, and it is multiplied by the usage (kWh).
+If you're out of contract, a variable month-to-month energy rate will be charged (usually higher than the contracted rate and can fluctuate each month).
+It is also multiplied by the usage (kWh).
+Some contracts also add a monthly base fee.
 Every electricity company can choose how they show these fees on a bill, which can be confusing.
 With your past electric providers, they may have lumped the fees together with your energy charge.
 The energy charge is the cost to produce your electricity and comes from your REP. You can always find all charges on the electricity facts label (EFL) of your current plan.
 Every plan offered by an electricity provider will include these charges.

 TDSP Charges | Energy Charges | |